rmrector/script.artwork.beef/src/content/usage/commands.md

 `mode` can also be "auto", and `mediatype` can be "tvshow", "movie", "episode", "set", "musicvideo", "artist", "album", and "song".

+`mode=gui` isn't a complete replacement for Kodi's built in "Choose art" dialog: users can't unset artwork from this dialog, nor can they manually navigate to and select other images in the file system.

 ### Watch for notifications

 Artwork Beef will send out a notification when the library processing is finished.